Less than one year from the passing of the Bipartisan Infrastructure Law Bipartisan Infrastructure Law

 Bear River cutthroat trout rely on different parts of the river system for cold water refuges, but years of water diversions prevented the fish from accessing the full extent of the river to find safe habitat and spawning grounds.

-Four new fish passage projects starting this year will open access to nearly 45 miles of important habitat.
+Learn more about fish passage projects starting this year will open access to nearly 45 miles of important habitat.
 The first of the projects will realign the Bear River around the Old City of Evanston Dam, a concrete dam formerly used to supply the town and other users with water.
 Improvements like these don’t just benefit the wildlife however, they’re also good for people.

 Improving fish passage makes communities safer and more accessible.